eSmelser/SnookR/README.md

 * Worked through Django Pluralsight demo "Hello World" application to get a Django hello world app up and running, although that is not a part of this project.
 * Created slack channel for project collaboration
+* Set up Django App for sublists
+* Add Views for each of the various divisions for their respective sublists
+* Add HTML Templates for each of the sublists

 ## KanBan Board